mpaluchowski/travel.paluchowski.com/content/india-2017/heat-of-preparations.md

 <!--more-->

-With __two and a half weeks of time we have for the trip__ there's _some_ time to see and do a few things, but not overly much either.
-And we need to be careful with how often we're planning to transit from one location to the other, because __travel times between cities are surprisingly long__, as offered by Google Maps.
+With __two and a half weeks we have for the trip__ there's _some_ time to see and do a few things, but not overly much either.
+And we need to be careful with how often we're planning to transit from one location to another, because __travel times between cities are surprisingly long__, as offered by Google Maps.

 For instance, [Bengaluru to Mysuru](https://goo.gl/maps/US7naHLKhW62) is only a 150km drive, but the time is a whopping 3 hours, meaning a snail-pace average of 50km an hour.
 I could _cycle_ the distance in just a little longer than that.
 It probably says a lot about the road conditions we'll be facing and means we'll have to curb our plans for seeing several far off locations and focus on a relatively small area.